 Every doctoral student must demonstrate competence in at least two languages, in addition to English, selected from among ancient languages or modern languages necessary for their research, provided that at least one language is a modern language.
 The student's Advisory Committee determines the two required languages.
-The languages, and a brief statement of their relevance to the student's research, are recorded in the annual Advisory Committee meeting minutes, which are then sent to the GCTS Coordinator.
-The two languages then require the final approval of the GCTS Coordinator (see also §C2.3).
+The languages, and a brief statement of their relevance to the student's research, are recorded in the annual Advisory Committee report.
+The two languages then require the final approval of the GCTS (see also §C2.3).
 Students must attempt at least one language exam annually until all language requirements are fulfilled.
-All language requirements must also be fulfilled before proceeding to the General Exam stage of the program.
+All language requirements must also be fulfilled before proceeding to the

+General Exam stage of the program.
 One of these languages may have been recognized as fulfilling program requirements by the Admissions Committee.